olavea/Where-Do-Heroic-Princesses-Come-From/book/lillyDocz/002_LillyandLizandRubyandRoboUnicorny.md

 On
 Idiots:

 A long list of personal enemies he wants to see dead.
-Including Ruby's sister Lizabeth.
+Including Ruby's little sister Lizabeth.

 (To be continued
 #LillyAndRubyAndRoboUnicorny
 Part 008)
--28
+-28 ++

 (To be continued